Jaubert-Machado/natours/README.md

 <h1 id="objetivo">Goal</h1>

-<p> This is my first project as a front-end web developer, my goal with it was to learn new techniques and workflow, the goal is to create a beautiful and light website for this naturalistic tour company.
+<p> This is my first project as a front-end web developer, my goal with it was to learn new techniques and workflow, my objective was to create a beautiful and light website for this naturalistic tour company.

 Along this project I learned things like:
 <ul>